Angling licences and permits

 A DCAL coarse rod licence entitles the holder to use two coarse rods.
-A separate coarse licence is required for a third and subsequent coarse rod being used.
+A separate coarse licence is required for a third coarse rod being used.

-A permit or day-ticket is issued by the owner of a fishery which allows the angler the right to fish in that fishery.
-A fishery owner can be a private individual or a company, an angling club or in the case of the the Public Angling Estate, the Department of Culture, Arts arts and Leisue (DCAL).
+A permit or day-ticket is issued by the fishery owner which allows the angler the right to fish in that fishery.
+A fishery owner can be:

-DCAL provides a Public Angling Estate of Fisheries available to tourist and local anglers on payment of a small permit fee.
+DCAL provides a Public Angling Estate of fisheries available to tourist and local anglers on payment of a permit fee.

-A DCAL game permit entitles the holder to fish the Public Angling Estate for either game or coarse, but with only one rod at any onetime.
-A separate game permit is required for a second and subsequent rod being used for game or coarse.
+A DCAL game permit entitles the holder to fish the Public Angling Estate for either game or coarse, but with only one rod at a time.
+A separate game permit is required for any extra rod being used for game or coarse.

-A DCAL coarse rod permit entitles the holder to use two coarse rods.
-A separate coarse permit is required for a third and subsequent coarse rod being used.
+A DCAL coarse permit entitles the holder to use two coarse rods.
+A separate coarse permit is required for a third and extra coarse rod being used.

-Holders of Concessionary permits using more than one game rod require a full adult game rod licence and game permit for their second and every subsequent game rod.
+Holders of concessionary permits using more than one game rod require a full adult game rod licence and game permit for their second and every extra game rod.